nubenetes/awesome-kubernetes/docs/kubernetes.md

 ###### K3OS
 * [**k3OS**](https://github.com/rancher/k3os) k3OS is a Linux distribution designed to remove as much OS maintenance as possible in a Kubernetes cluster.
 It is specifically designed to only have what is needed to run k3s.
 Additionally the OS is designed to be managed by kubectl once a cluster is bootstrapped.
 Nodes only need to join a cluster and then all aspects of the OS can be managed from Kubernetes.
 Both k3OS and k3s upgrades are handled by the k3OS operator.

+##### K3C
+* [K3C: k3c - Classic Docker for a Kubernetes world](https://github.com/rancher/k3c) Lightweight local container engine for container development.

+[k3c](https://github.com/rancher/k3c) is a local container engine designed to fill the same gap Docker does in the Kubernetes ecosystem.
+Specifically k3c focuses on developing and running local containers, basically docker run/build.
+Currently k3s, the [lightweight Kubernetes distribution](https://github.com/rancher/k3s), provides a great solution for Kubernetes from dev to production.
+While k3s satisifies the Kubernetes runtime needs, one still needs to run docker (or a docker-like tool) to actually develop and build the container images. k3c is intended to replace docker for just the functionality needed for the Kubernetes ecosystem.

 ##### Hosted Rancher
 * [Announcing **Hosted Rancher** with Rancher 2.4 🌟🌟🌟](https://rancher.com/blog/2020/announcing-hosted-rancher)